-Combining Different Models, New Coronavirus Projection Shows 110,000 Deaths By June 6
+How To Make Sense of All The COVID-19 Projections?
+A New Model Combines Them

 Reich thinks he can still improve his ensemble model.
 For instance, at the moment Reich is giving equal weight to each of the forecasts that go into it.
 But soon he hopes to give more weight to those that are proving more accurate — an approach that he uses in his ensemble models for flu.

-"Model accuracy is one thing that we're tracking and we're hoping to release some information on over the next few weeks," says Reich.
+"Model accuracy is one thing that we're tracking and we're hoping to release some information over the next few weeks," says Reich.
 "We've been sort of building the car as we're driving it at 90 miles an hour down the highway.
 And we're learning as we go."

 In the meantime, says Rivers, it is at least useful to be able to see the range of forecasts that have been produced.
 "It tends to help the user to understand where the uncertainties are and the spectrum of possible futures," she says.

-That said, Reich's setup only compares projections through the next four weeks — since many of the models don't offer forecasts beyond that point.
+That said, Reich's setup compares projections through the next four weeks only — since many of the models don't offer forecasts beyond that point.
 This is why the latest update his team released projects deaths up to June 6.

 Still, in that first week of June about 7,000 people are projected to die.
 The clear implication, adds Reich: The cumulative death toll of 110,000 forecast through June 6 will unquestionably rise much higher in the weeks beyond.